NelsonAPenn/japanese_android_ime/README.md

 # Japanese Android IME

+**Note: this project is being archived and is no longer maintained.
+Not that anyone other than me was using this but use [Sumire](https://github.com/KazumaProject/JapaneseKeyboard) instead.
+It has all the features I wanted and they are actually complete.**

 A FOSS Japanese IME for Android.

 The goal of this project is to become the de-facto standard for Japanese input on custom Android ROMs (and be a competitive option on stock Android).